tryolabs/norfair/README.md

 ## Commercial support

 Tryolabs can provide commercial support, implement new features in Norfair or build video analytics tools for solving your challenging problems.
-Norfair powers several video analytics applications, such as the [face mask detection](https://tryolabs.com/blog/2020/07/09/face-mask-detection-in-street-camera-video-streams-using-ai-behind-the-curtain/) tool developed by Tryolabs.
+Norfair powers several video analytics applications, such as the [face mask detection](https://tryolabs.com/blog/2020/07/09/face-mask-detection-in-street-camera-video-streams-using-ai-behind-the-curtain/) tool.

 If you are interested, please [contact us](https://tryolabs.com/#contact).